 Update October 28, 2017:

 Although the above statement is still true, I falsely claimed that CG/CT alignment in the z-axis (in the direction of gravity) also mattered.
 This isn’t the case (thanks to Peter Gunnarson for the insight!).
+This is commonly known as the Rocket Pendulum Fallacy.
 I also came across this master thesis paper that helped to clarify the subject:

 Although I removed any misleading info, I will have to update the page and illustrations when I get a chance (I say that a lot)…